Beginnings and Endings

 I want to go back to the sea

-where light and dark are one,
+where light and dark are one

-Back to sea waits and wiggles
+to sea waits and wiggles

-where the will to be
+where the will to be (not greed)

-(not greed) trumps right and wrong.
+trumps right and wrong.

 The sea sings, ‘the one who doesn’t know me is an orphan.’

-I like to think you are my ancestor
+I dream you are an ancestor

-I watch you skim deep waves with your mate
+riding rolling waves with your mate

 Self Image Is Destiny